hrafeiro/hrafeiro.github.io/_pages/about.md

 ======
 - Two published research monographs
 - More than 70 research papers
-- Member of Editorial Boards of International Scientific Journals
+- Member of editorial boards of several international scientific journals
-- Referee at various International Mathematical Journals
+- Referee at various international mathematical journals

 News
 ======